nashville-software-school/front-end-milestones/3-single-page-applications/exercises/SP_MM_OBJECTS.md

 # Objective Reasoning - Muscle Memory Exercise

-## Prerequisite
-Students should have [Music History 4](SP_JS_MUSIC_HISTORY_4.md) & [For The Love Of Loops](SP_MM_FOR.md) completed before attempting this muscle memory exercise.
+> :warning: This exercise requires that you have completed the [Music History 4](SP_MUSIC_HISTORY_4.md) & [For The Love Of Loops](SP_MM_FOR.md) exercises.

-## Setup

-1. Create a branch in your `musichistory` repository named `MM-objects`.
-1. Switch to that branch.
+1. Create a branch in your `musichistory` repository named `MM-objects`, and switch to that branch. `git checkout -b MM-objects`
+1. Pull down your Music History `version-4` and `MM-arrays` branches. `git pull origin version-4 MM-arrays`

+This will create a branch in your Music History repo called `MM-objects` and pull down both `version-4` and `MM-arrays` branches from github and merge them.

-## Requirements
+## Instructions

 `Muscle memory exercises are meant to improve your muscle memory for important javascript concepts.
-While doing these exercises try to minimize, if not eliminate copying and pasting.`
+While doing these exercises try to minimize, if not completely eliminate copying and pasting.`

 Use JavaScript objects, for loops and innerHTML to show the music you love.